SMS Arcona (1885): Service with the East Asia Division

 As tensions between Japan and China over Korea rose in early 1894, Arcona, Alexandrine, and Marie were transferred to East Asia.
-On 7 March, they rounded Cape Horn and entered the Pacific Ocean, but storm damage forced Arcona to put into Valparaiso, Chile, for repairs.
+On 7 March, they rounded Cape Horn and entered the Pacific Ocean, but storm damage forced Arcona to put into Valparaíso, Chile, for repairs.
 After the work had been completed, the three corvettes met off Callao, Peru, on 13 July to protect German interests during a revolution in the country.
 A week later, First Sino-Japanese War broke out, and Germany formed the East Asia Division with the three corvettes.
 On 15 August, the situation in Peru had calmed enough to allow the division to return to its intended mission in East Asia.
 They arrived in Yokohama, Japan on 26 September.
 Arcona steamed independently to Shanghai, China, and then to Chefoo, before returning to Shanghai to embark KAdm Paul Hoffmann, the divisional commander on 25 November.
 From there, Arcona went north to the Yellow Sea, where the Chinese and Japanese forces were operating.
 In mid-December, she returned to Shanghai for periodic maintenance, and there she was replaced as the divisional flagship by the new protected cruiser on 14 February 1895.